 In fact, so special is the food in Nagoya that they even have a specific term for it.
 They call it Nagoya meshi, which roughly translates to “Nagoya food” or “Nagoya cuisine”.
 It’s a way of acknowledging the city’s unique regional cuisine regarded as one of the best in Japan.

-It’s funny, I didn’t know about Nagoya’s reputation as a food city but I remember being struck by how good the food was.
+It’s funny, I didn’t know about its reputation as a food city but I remember being struck by how good the food in Nagoya was.
 The time I spent hopping between restaurants in Nagoya was one of the best eating experiences I’ve had so far in Japan.

 Save This on Pinterest!